y-scope/ystdlib-cpp/README.md

 ```

 ## Linting
-Before submitting a pull request, ensure you’ve run the linting commands below and either fixed any
+Before submitting a pull request, ensure you’ve run the linting commands below and have fixed all
-violations or suppressed the warnings.
+violations and suppressed all warnings.

 To run all linting checks:
 ```shell
 task lint:check
 ```

-To run all linting checks AND automatically fix any fixable issues:
+To run all linting checks AND fix some violations:
 ```shell
 task lint:fix
 ```